UKDRI/ScoreREMGUI/Readme.md

 The application requires 24 inch screen or over to display correctly.

-Please refer to the documentation and citation below for more details.
+Please refer to the documentation (Supplemental Materials of the citation below) and citation below for more details.

 ## Example Data